yeepkalok0202/Robotic-Smart-Phone-Recommendation-Recognition-Chatbot/README.md

-# 🤖 Jupiter Robot – Phone Detection Assistant
+# 🤖 Jupiter Robot – Smart Phone Recognition and Recommendation Assistant

 This ROS project combines speech-to-text (STT) with RAG implementation, wake-word activation, and camera-based phone detection into a single intelligent agent.